• Skip to main content

 This journey takes about 90 days.

-The steps you take today will impact the health of your eggs 3 months from now.
+The steps you take today will impact the health of your eggs 3 MONTHS from now.

 That is why I talk so much about taking a MINIMUM of 90 days to prepare for pregnancy or IVF/IUI.

-🙂 The good news is that there are steps you can take to help support the health of your eggs.
-There is too much info to put into this tiny caption but….
+🙂 Good News!
+There are steps you can take to help support the health of your eggs.

 naturalfertilityinfo